History Of Microbiology: From The Origins Of Life To The Fathers Of Microbiology

 Today, things are really looking up for us.
 Although scientists are still interested in how to weaponize our kind, or how to destroy it, there is a lot of research on how we benefit society.
 This gave rise to the microbiome movement, popularized by Jeff Gordon and Rob Knight.
 This idea extends Sanger sequences and instead of sequencing just one organism, it sequences all of us in a sample.
 At last, people could truly see how diverse we are.
 Many microbiome studies focus on trying to understand our communities, to look at how we are interacting with the world.
 They are no longer looking at us as villains but as individuals, as a community of strength, resilience, and dynamic intricacies that go beyond what they can currently comprehend.

-This is just a brief history of microbiology and the brilliant scientists that guided our understanding to where it is today.
+This is just a brief history of microbiology, a whirlwind tour from the origins of life to the fathers of microbiology and the brilliant scientists that guided our understanding to where it is today.
 There is so much more to learn and uncover!
 In future lectures, we will discuss more on vaccines, viruses, viroids, phage, archaea and so much more!
 But for next week, class, please pick one person of historical significance to microbiology and prepare a short 1-2 page report on who they were, what they did, and why we as microbes should care.

-What piece of history do you want to hear next?
+What piece of the history of microbiology do you want to hear next?